-The same can be said of a safety management system.
-In the beginning it is a collection of like minded people and an owners manual.
-Not until people start contributing to the processes, policy and procedures described in the manual does it start to become a system.
+The same can be said of a Safety Management System.
+At the beginning of the SMS journey, a collection of people follow guidance set out in the SMS manual.
+It is not until people start contributing to the processes, policies and procedures described in the manual does the system start to become unique to that set of operators.

-In the same way a car owner learns the nuances of the system that is a vehicle, develops a unique style of driving it, and comes to understand how to use it most efficiently, so to does the SMS evolve into a unique part of an organisation.
-When used correctly, it will become tailored to meet the size and complexity of the organisation it services.
+In the same way that a car owner learns the nuances of the vehicle system, and develops an individual style of driving, so does the SMS evolve into a unique part of the organisation.
+When used effectively, the system will become tailored to meet the size and complexity of the organisation it services.

-One drive source can turn all eight of these cogs.
+Consider the cogs on the left; one drive source can turn all eight of the cogs.
 Any turning cog will have resultant movement on the others.
-If they are separated, did not work together as a system, acted independently in turning, they have no impact on the others. it would take eight drive sources to turn them all.
+If they are separated, or did not work together as a system, or acted independently in turning, they would have no impact on the others.
+It would take eight drive sources to turn them all.
 It would use much more energy, be less efficient and less effective.

 Compliance and entry control

-Examples of what constitutes Present and Suitable might be;
+Considerations to determine what constitutes Present and Suitable may include:

-- There has not been enough (if any) SAG/SRC meetings to raise safety actions or change procedures
+- There have not been enough (if any) SAG/SRC meetings to raise safety actions or change procedures

-- The hazards, risks and management of them is still gathering data
+- The management of hazards and risks is still evolving

-- There has not been enough staff safety surveys to gain insight into the safety culture
+- There have not been enough staff safety surveys to gain insight into the Safety Culture

 - Re-currency training has not yet been conducted